 8.1 Information Used to Calculate M2M Settlements

-For each M2M Flowgate there are two components of the M2M settlement, a redispatch component and a Ramapo PARs coordination component.
+For each M2M Flowgate there are two components of the M2M settlement, a redispatch component and a NY-NJ PAR coordination component.
 Both M2M settlement components are defined below.

 For the redispatch component, market settlements under this M2M Schedule will be calculated based on the following: